Ternoa (CAPS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ternoa Historical Price

-According to the latest data gathered on Ternoa live price page, the current price of Ternoa is 0.00138522USD.
-The circulating supply of Ternoa(CAPS) is 1.83B CAPS , giving it a market capitalization of $2.54M.
+According to the latest data gathered on Ternoa live price page, the current price of Ternoa is 0.00140234USD.
+The circulating supply of Ternoa(CAPS) is 1.83B CAPS , giving it a market capitalization of $2.57M.

 The Ternoa Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CAPS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.